nchaa68/MedStance/README.md

 This is the code for the website only. contains 3 web-page (home, timer, medicine).
 This code has connected to realtime Database in Firebase and Firebase Authentication using mobitzt(Suwatchai K) Firebase Client library.

+Each Web-Page are consist of html, css, and js as one package. note : index.html and style.css are for the home page

 # home
 page for log-in, sign-up account for the user. only user that are registered in this website that can access the device to dispense the medicine in the Device. (has features of log-in, sign-up, forgot password, remember account)
 # timer